Shuraa Tax Accounting & Auditing

 File your VAT return before the deadline to avoid penalties.
 If you notice errors after submission, you can correct them by filing a Voluntary Disclosure through the FTA portal.

-The VAT Returns in UAE Contents
+VAT Returns in UAE Contents

-The following two sections are in a VAT return in UAE: –
+The following two sections are in a VAT return in the UAE: –

-- The second section is the additional reporting requirements section, which only applies to certain businesses under specific conditions.
+The second section is the additional reporting requirements section, which only applies to certain businesses under specific conditions.
 Furthermore, this section includes fields related to the profit margin scheme.

 Main

-When you file VAT returns in UAE, the main section contains all the necessary details pre-populated with the taxpayer’s data, including the tax year-end VAT stagger, tax form filing type, and submission date.
+When you file VAT returns in the UAE, the central section contains all the necessary details pre-populated with the taxpayer’s data, including the tax year-end VAT stagger, tax form filing type, and submission date.
 In a UAE VAT return, the section that captures the taxpayer’s information is called Taxable Person Details.

 VAT on Sales and all other Outputs